xhfmvls/typescript-cheat-sheet/README.md

-# typescript-testing
+# typescript cheat sheet
-Repo for typescript testing purposes <br>
+Repo for typescript cheat sheet <br>
 All the codes are based/inspired from a Youtube video by freeCodeCamp. <br>

 ## Source